Chartres, Eure-et-Loir tourism & sightseeing

-Visit Chartres (Loire Valley, France)
+Visit Chartres (Loire Valley, France)Photo Gallery

 Who goes to Chartres?
-Spiritual seekers compelled by the labyrinth below the Gothic cathedral…shoppers addicted to chic fashions and luscious cuisine…day trippers seeking some a quiet haven away from Paris….history buffs with a penchant for flying buttresses…
+Spiritual seekers compelled by the labyrinth in the Gothic cathedral…shoppers addicted to chic fashions and luscious cuisine…day trippers seeking some a quiet haven away from Paris….history buffs with a penchant for flying buttresses…